robertdebock/terraform-aws-vault/TELEMETRY.md

 Enabling this has a couple of effects:

 - The `vault.hcl` is changed to include a telemetry stanza.
-- The `vault.hcl` is changed to include
+- The `vault.hcl` is changed to include configuration for (un)authenticated access to the metrics endpoint in the listener stanza.
-- The health check on the target group only allows the leader to be healthy.
-- The auto-scale-group bases the health of instances on "EC2", which is a check based on a script.

-These limitation are required, because only the leader can be used to request telemetry data on.

 Vault has a policy that prevents unauthenticated access to "/v1/sys/metrics".
 Setting `vault_enable_telemetry_unauthenticated_metrics_access` to `true`, allows anybody to access metrics on any Vault node.
 The side-effect is that any node will be used in the load balancing configuration, and ELB health checks can be used again for the auto-scaling group.

-## Heath endpoint
+## Health endpoint HTTP return codes

 The vault health endpoint will return these values under these conditions: